shakesco/shakesco-docs/content/docs/autopayments/start.md

 To fund your fee account, go the same page as above:

 <img
-src="/images/1831.png"
+src="/images/auto.jpg"
 alt="Dashboard" width="300"
 height="200">

-Go the button circled above, enter amount and check to see that your fee balance reflects on the dashboard.
+Click the gas icon, enter amount and check to see that your fee balance reflects on the dashboard.

 With that you are ready to accept auto-payment on Ethereum or Polygon 🥳